adi-khot/merlin/docs/source/user_guide/feed_forward.rst

-For tensor outputs the attribute :pyattr:`~merlin.algorithms.feed_forward.FeedForwardBlock.output_keys` lists the measurement tuple corresponding to each column. ``PROBABILITIES`` therefore directly aligns with the dictionary keys, whereas ``MODE_EXPECTATIONS`` uses the same ordering while exposing a dense expectation vector per entry.
+For tensor outputs the attribute :pyattr:`~merlin.algorithms.feed_forward.FeedForwardBlock.output_keys` lists the measurement tuple corresponding to each column. ``PROBABILITIES`` therefore directly aligns with the dictionary keys, whereas ``MODE_EXPECTATIONS`` retains the key ordering purely as metadata because the returned tensor is already aggregated across all outcomes.

 If you rely on the legacy API (explicit layer trees, ``state_injection``, …) you can import :class:`~merlin.algorithms.feed_forward_legacy.FeedForwardBlockLegacy`